Azhar-git/Yo-Yo-Pizza-Frontend/README.md

 ![](images/Chatbotdemo.png)

 The Chatbot supports the following use-cases:
- UI to chat with the chatbot
+ 1) UI to chat with the chatbot
- Take user details
+ 2)Take user details
- Order a pizza
+ 3)Order a pizza
- Check Pizza Status by Order ID
+ 4)Check Pizza Status by Order ID

 App is deployed on a server, and is accessible at	http://bit.ly/YoYoPizza